 “Free Fallin’” is a song about choosing freedom over commitment, but realizing that freedom can feel just as empty.
 The lyrics tell the story of someone who walks away from love and stability, only to find himself lost.

-The song captures the loneliness that can come with being a “bad boy” and the regret that lingers, even if it’s never fully admitted.
+Petty sings about the loneliness that can come with being a “bad boy” and the regret that lingers, even if it’s never fully admitted.

 Songs Like “Free Fallin’”